SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

 Basic and Advanced MD Analyses
 __________________________________

 Here let's select the **Analysis tab**.
-This tab allows several types of MD simulation analysis using VMD syntax selections (e.g. name, resname, resid, etc.) or VMD macros. :ref:`See more details of the tab <analysis-devnotes>`.
+This tab allows several types of MD simulation analysis using VMD syntax selections (e.g. name, resname, resid, etc.) or VMD macros.
+See more details of the tab :ref:`here <analysis-devnotes>`.

 .. tip::
     Check out the `SIRAH Tools tutorial <https://sirahff.github.io/documentation/Tutorials%20sirahtools.html>`_ to learn more about VMD and SIRAH macros and how to use them.